Cricket set to follow football in banning transgender women from female events

 Trans women are currently permitted to play in women’s cricket up to and including Tier 3 of the domestic game.

-English cricket is set to join football in banning transgender women from its competitive female events, the PA news agency understands.
+English cricket is set to join football in banning transgender women from its female competitions, the PA news agency understands.

-Trans women have been banned from the top two tiers of elite women’s cricket since the start of this year, but they are currently permitted to compete in the women’s game up to and including Tier 3 of the domestic game and throughout recreational cricket.
+Trans women have been banned from the top two tiers of elite women’s cricket since the start of this year, but they are currently permitted to compete in the women’s game up to and including tier three of the domestic game and throughout recreational cricket.

 Earlier on Thursday the English and Scottish Football Associations set out changes to their policies in the light of the ruling, which clarified that references to sex in the Equality Act meant biological sex.